 In emergency situations, the CEO in concurrence with the Chair of the Programme and Policy Committee may appoint IRC members with subsequent ratification by the Board.

-IRC members shall be selected on the basis of their skills, expertise and independence
+IRC members shall be selected on the basis of their skills, expertise and independence.

 The IRC serves to guarantee the integrity and consistency of an open and transparent programme funding process.